Aiming for the top grades at A-level? Here are some tips on how to get them

-How do you get organised?
-TSR Member TeraKoma recommends going backwards.
-“Work out your exam dates and work out what you need to study each month to have completed revision before your exams!”
+OK, so organisation matters, but how do you get organised?
+TSR member TeraKoma recommends going backwards.
+“Work out your exam dates and work out what you need to study each month to have completed revision before your exams.”

-Then put it all in a timetable.
+Once you’ve got this clear in your mind, put relevant revision sessions into a timetable.
 This gives you something to refer to, as well as a way of seeing how far you've come.
-Stephanie recommends setting realistic goals – don't aim for 10 hour days - and ticking off the sessions you complete for “a nice sense of achievement.”

-There are lots of these (you can find plenty of suggestions here), from rewriting notes, to making flash cards or vlogs – nothing like presenting a business topic to an audience to make you get to grips with it – so the key thing is to know what suits you best, and what will help you not just recall stuff (although that's important), but really understand it.
+There are lots of revision methods to choose from (you can find plenty of suggestions here).
+These will range from rewriting notes to making flash cards or vlogs (there’s nothing like presenting a business topic to an audience to make you get to grips with it).
+The key thing is to know what suits you best, and what will help you not just recall stuff, but really understand it.